Prostate cancer

 How common is prostate cancer?

-Prostate cancer is the most common cancer in Australian men (apart from common skin cancers).
-There are about 18,100 new cases in Australia every year.
-About 1 in 10 men will get prostate cancer before the age of 75.
+Prostate cancer is the most common cancer in Australian men (except for skin cancer).
+About 1 in 12 men will get prostate cancer by the age of 70, and 1 in 5 will get it in their lifetime.

 Anyone with a prostate can get prostate cancer – men, transgender women and intersex people.
-For information specific to your situation, speak to your doctor.
+See our LGBTQI+ communities page for more information.
+For information specific to you, speak to your doctor.

 Symptoms